Info-Commit: Information-Theoretic Polynomial Commitment: Preliminaries and Problem Statement

 \begin{itemize} \item {\bf Commit$(a_0,\cdots,a_{d-1},K_v,K_p)$}.
-In the commitment phase the verifier and the prover engage in a secure two-party computation algorithm commit$(a_0,$ $\cdots,$ $a_{d-1},K_v,K_p)$ to help the verifier learn a secret verification key VK which depends on his secret key, $K_v$, the prover's secret key, $K_p$, and the polynomial coefficients $a_0,\cdots,a_{d-1}$. \item {\bf Eval$(x,a_0,\cdots,a_{d-1},K_p)$}.
-The verifier reveals a desired input $x$ to the prover.
-The prover will then provide $val = ${\bf Eval}$(x,a_0,\cdots,a_{d-1},K_p)$ to help the verifier evaluate $f(x)$. \item {\bf Verify}$(x,val,\text{VK},K_v)$.
-The verifier checks the correctness of $val$ based on his secret key, $K_v$, and the output of the commitment phase, VK.
-If $val$ is incompatible with the initial commitment, he will reject the evaluation.
-Otherwise he will proceed to recovering $f(x)$. \item {\bf Recovery$(x,val)$}.
-If the verification process passes, the verifier will proceed to recover the evaluation $f(x)$ via an algorithm {\bf Recovery}$(x,val)$. \end{itemize} The only assumption that underlies the privacy of \namespace is the bounded storage assumption stated as follows. \begin{definition}[The bounded storage assumption \cite{cachin2015information,ding2004constant}] This assumption states that there exists an upper-bound $N$ on the storage size of the verifier.
-Furthermore, the storage size of both the verifier and the prover is at least $N^{\frac{1}{2}+\epsilon}$.
-The upper-bound $N$ is publicly known. \end{definition} We are interested in polynomial commitment and verification protocols that are private (in the bounded storage model) and verifiable as defined below. \begin{definition} A polynomial commitment and verification protocol is information-theoretically private and verifiable if it satisfies the following properties. \begin{itemize} \item {\bf Correctness}.
-If the prover follows the {\bf Commit} and {\bf Eval} algorithms for the same polynomial $f$, then the {\bf Verify} algorithm must return 1 with probability 1. \item {\bf (Information-theoretic) Soundness}.
-If the prover commits to a polynomial with coefficients $a_0,\cdots,a_{d-1}$, then the probability that he can pass the verification test with $\hat{val}\neq \text{\bf Eval}(x,a_0,\cdots,a_{d-1},K_p)$ should be negligible, regardless of his computation power.
+In the commitment phase, the verifier and the prover engage in a commitment protocol \textbf{Commit}$(a_0,\cdots,a_{d-1},K_v,K_p)$ to help the verifier learn a secret verification key VK which depends on the verifier's secret key, $K_v$, the prover's secret key, $K_p$, and the polynomial coefficients $a_0,\cdots,a_{d-1}$. \item {\bf Eval$(x,a_0,\cdots,a_{d-1},K_p)$}.
+The verifier requests an evaluation of $f$ at $x$ from the prover.
+The prover then provides $val = ${\bf Eval}$(x,a_0,\cdots,a_{d-1},K_p)$ to help the verifier evaluate $f(x)$. \item {\bf Verify}$(x,val,\text{VK},K_v)$.
+The verifier checks the correctness of $val$ based on $K_v$ and VK.
+If $val$ is incompatible with the initial commitment, the verifier rejects the evaluation.
+Otherwise, the verifier proceeds to recover $f(x)$. \item {\bf Recovery$(x,val)$}.
+If the verification process passes, the verifier will proceed to recover the evaluation $f(x)$ via an algorithm {\bf Recovery}$(x,val)$. \end{itemize} We are interested in polynomial commitment and verification protocols that are information-theoretically private and efficiently verifiable as defined next. \begin{definition}[Information-theoretically Private and Verifiable Polynomial Commitment] A polynomial commitment and verification protocol is information-theoretically private and verifiable if it satisfies the following properties. \begin{itemize} \item {\bf Correctness}.
+If the prover follows the {\bf Commit} and the {\bf Eval} algorithms for the same polynomial $f$, then the {\bf Verify} algorithm must return $1$ with probability $1$. \item {\bf (Information-theoretic) Soundness}.
+If the prover commits to a polynomial with coefficients $a_0,\cdots,a_{d-1}$, then the probability that the prover can pass the verification test with $\hat{val}\neq \text{\bf Eval}(x,a_0,\cdots,a_{d-1},K_p)$ should be negligible, regardless of the prover's computational power.
+That is, we must have